pennions/JET/README.md

 &nbsp;
 # 4. Architecture
-For designing this templating engine I have implemented the View and ViewModel part of MVVM (Model View ViewModel).
+For designing this templating engine I have implemented the View and Viewmodel part of MVVM (Model View ViewModel).

 The view is created with help of the viewmodel, which gives a pre-rendered state.
 Then it can be interpolated (fill in the properties) with the same viewmodel.
 So as long as your JSON model has the keys that are referenced in this pre-rendered state, you don't need to recompile.

+## 4.1 Compilation order

+1. Partials
+2. Viewmodel wrappers
+3. Loops
+4. Conditionals

 &nbsp;
 # 5. Viewmodel